ENG517/DITA-TM-1/README.md

-# DITA Topic Model - Enter Title Here
+# DITA Topic Model - Wiring Guitar Electronics for a Single Humbucker

-This repo contains a DITA topic model (TM) ...
+This repo contains a DITA topic model (TM) for wiring a single-humbucker setup.
+It includes topics for prepping materials, properly connecting components, and troubleshooting steps should the user run into any errors.

 ## Authors